alme197112/asd-and-Rizzo.github.io/feedback/NotGoodCiscoWebex.md

 WebEx streaming player it bad.
 Here is why:

-- If Cisco is paued for traffic or usage of Webex online service, then most  of next issues lead to increased spent on behalf of Cisco clients.
+- If Cisco is paused for traffic or usage of Webex online service, then most  of next issues lead to increased spent on behalf of Cisco clients.
 Clients loose money and slow down their network.

 - On my machine I have to watch many videos in size more then one and half hour